 - (2)(a) The tax provided for in this section is herein shall be in addition to the total amount of the rental, must shall be charged by the lessor or person receiving the rent in and by said rental arrangement to the lessee or person paying the rental, and is shall be due and payable at the time of the receipt of such rental payment by the lessor or person, as defined in this chapter, who receives such said rental or payment.
 The owner, lessor, or person receiving the rent shall remit the tax to the department at the times and in the manner hereinafter provided for dealers to remit taxes under this chapter.
 The same duties imposed by this chapter upon dealers in tangible personal property respecting the collection and remission of the tax; the making of returns; the keeping of books, records, and accounts; and the compliance with the rules and regulations of the department in the administration of this chapter shall apply to and are be binding upon all persons who manage or operate hotels, apartment houses, roominghouses, tourist and trailer camps, and the rental of condominium units, and to all persons who collect or receive such rents on behalf of such owner or lessor taxable under this chapter. - (b) If a guest uses a payment system on or through an advertising platform as defined in s.
-509.013 to pay for the rental of a vacation rental located in this state, the advertising platform must collect and remit taxes as provided in this paragraph. - 1.
+509.013 to pay for the rental of a vacation rental located in this state, the advertising platform, or the operator, as defined in s.
+509.013, listing a vacation rental with an advertising platform, must collect and remit taxes as provided in this paragraph. - 1.
 An advertising platform that owns, operates, or manages a vacation rental or that is related within the meaning of s.

-267(b), s.
+- 267(b), s.
 707(b), or s.
 1504 of the Internal Revenue Code of

+176 1986, as amended, to a person who owns, operates, or manages the

+177 vacation rental shall collect and remit all taxes due under this

+178 section and ss.
+125.0104, 125.0108, 205.044, 212.0305, and

+179 212.055 which are related to the rental.

-1986, as amended, to a person who owns, operates, or manages the vacation rental shall collect and remit all taxes due under this section and ss.
+180 2.
+An advertising platform to which subparagraph 1. does - 2.
+An advertising platform to which subparagraph 1. does not apply shall collect and remit all taxes due from the owner, operator, or manager under this section and ss.
 125.0104, 125.0108, 205.044, 212.0305, and 212.055 which are related to the rental.

-2. An advertising platform to which subparagraph 1. does not apply shall collect and remit all taxes due from the owner, operator, or manager under this section and ss.
-125.0104, 125.0108, 205.044, 212.0305, and 212.055 which are related to the rental.
 Of the total amount paid by the lessee or rentee, the amount retained by the advertising platform for reservation or payment services is not taxable under this section or ss.
 125.0104, 125.0108, 205.044, 212.0305, and 212.055.

-In order to facilitate the remittance of such taxes, the department and counties that have elected to self-administer the taxes imposed under chapter 125 shall allow advertising platforms to register, collect, and remit such taxes.

-Section 2.
-Section 509.013, Florida Statutes, is reordered and amended to read:

-509.013 Definitions.-As used in this chapter, except as provided in subsection (14), the term:

-- (1) "Advertising platform" means a person as defined in s.
+- In order to facilitate the remittance of such taxes, the department and counties that have elected to self-administer the taxes imposed under chapter 125 shall allow advertising platforms to register, collect, and remit such taxes. - Section 2.
+Section 509.013, Florida Statutes, is reordered and amended to read: - 509.013 Definitions.-As used in this chapter, except as provided in subsection (14), the term: - (1) "Advertising platform" means a person as defined in s.
 1.01(3) which: - (a) Provides an online application, software, a website, or a system through which a vacation rental located in this state is advertised or held out to the public as available to rent for transient occupancy; - (b) Provides or maintains a marketplace for the renting of a vacation rental for transient occupancy; and